Cleric-K/vJoySerialFeeder/Docs/Arduino.md

 Analog channels are most easily implemented with potentiometers and digital - with switches.

 ## Using old toy-grade RC controller for PC simulators ##
-If you have an old toy RC controller it is quite easy to read its pots with arduino.
+If you have an old toy RC controller it is quite easy to read its pots with Arduino.
 Here is an example how such a controller has been modified.

 ![RC](images/ard1.jpg)